Last Updated July 25, 2020

 The bottom line is that, in an alleged effort to keep money launderers at bay, numbered accounts are a thing of the past.

-I believe, however, that Switzerland will eventually be forced to hand over data on just about everyone, especially considering that Big Government bureaucrats are on the record as saying that the “era of bank secrecy is over.”
+I believe that even Switzerland will eventually be forced to hand over data on just about everyone, especially considering that Big Government bureaucrats are on the record as saying that the “era of bank secrecy is over.”

-At my Passport to Freedom conference earlier this year, we discussed how to start an anonymous corporation in the United States.
+In the US, you could technically start an anonymous corporation.
 However, corporate bank accounts are still required to declare the beneficial owner of the funds to the bank at the time of account opening.
 There’s nothing anonymous about that.

 These days, Bitcoin is about the only way to obtain some anonymity in your financial dealings.
-The US recently issued an edict making Bitcoins unfavorable from a capital gains perspective, but at least you can maintain some anonymity.
+But the US has issued laws that make Bitcoins unfavorable from a capital gains perspective (which is why we recommend that every crypto investor have a second passport), but at least you can maintain some anonymity.

 If you come across some offshore service provider offering you a numbered bank account, run the other way.
 There are a few legitimate no-name debit cards left, but in general, there is no legal way to outsmart your home government.
 If your government finds you are keeping money offshore and not declaring it, they’ll come down on you like a ton of bricks.

 If you are open to holding tangible assets, it is possible to open an anonymous deposit box at a non-bank vault.
 Das Safe in Vienna is one of the few to offer this service for those who wish to store gold.
 At Das Safe, anonymous means anonymous; the box holder provides no identifying information and is the only one to hold the key.